 - Some new great insights

-Just one single “pro”, but don’t underestimate: there are some new insights here on dating dyanmics that make it “Dataclysm” a true gem.
+Just one single “pro”, but don’t underestimate: there are some new insights here on dating dynamics that make “Dataclysm” a true gem.

-Dataclysm has received some mixed reviews, but I disagre: it’s a great book
+Dataclysm has received some mixed reviews, but I disagree: it’s a great book

 Yes, there is some fluff here and there and some personal opinions that diverge from the actual data.